This I know for a fact after my most recent visit to Southwest Wellness’ dispensary here in Taos.

 When I visited their dispensary earlier this week, Jessica and Victoria, the super knowledgable young women who work there, agreed.

 “We see so many patients who tell us how helpful cannabinoids have been regarding overcoming an opiod addiction.”
 Jessica said.
+However, Cannabinoids such as THC and CBD actually set off a reaction in your body essentially making you feel like you’ve got the munchies!

 Do they use the flowers or CBD’s?
 I asked.